Lumavate-Team/documentation/TUTORIAL.rst

 Getting Started
 ================

-This tutorial will have you designing & publishing a Lumavate Experience using Tools available within the Platform.
+The following tutorials will have you designing & publishing a Lumavate Experience using Tools available within the Platform, as well as prepare your environment to develop containers to run within Lumavate.

 Example: Quick Survey Tool
 --------------------------